Mujjabi/DevOps/Kubernetes/kube.md

 In the cluster above, we have 3 applications (food, movies, soccer) in the same cluster.
 We use path based routing to reroute users to the specific application that the user wants. **This is called redirectly the service to the backend**

 In cluster IP service, we can place another service called Ingress inside the clustr which can communicate or reroute the user to the specific application that they want without have access to the these nodes.
+# Ingress
+an Ingress is an object that allows access to your Kubernetes services from outside the Kubernetes cluster.
+You configure access by creating a collection of rules that define which inbound connections reach which services.

 An Ingress in Kubernetes is not a service type but rather an API object used to manage external access to services within a Kubernetes cluster.
 It acts as a way to provide access to HTTP and HTTPS routes from outside the cluster to services running within the cluster.